Sign up for Lesson Plans, discounts & more!

 Fluorite forms crystals in the isometric system, typically cubic crystals, though octahedral, or eight sided, crystals are also common.

-It is found in hydrothermal vein deposits often associated with metallic minerals as well as barite, quartz, and calcite.
+Fluorite is found in hydrothermal vein deposits often associated with metallic minerals like lead and zinc as well as barite, quartz, and calcite.

 Fluorite is a widely occurring mineral.
 The largest deposits in the U.S. occur in S. Illinois and Western Kentucky.